selama206/uber-cadence-developer-advocate-selam-ainalem/README.md

 ## Provide feedback about this process to explain how it can be improved
 The Cadence YouTube videos linked on the [documentation page](https://cadenceworkflow.io/docs/get-started/video-tutorials) are visually clear and helpful to follow.
-There is a [video](https://www.youtube.com/watch?v=aLyRyNe5Ls0) that demonstrates how to register a domain on youtube which isn't currently linked on the Cadence page.
-Including that in the list would be a valuable addition for those setting up their environment for the first time.
+There is a [video](https://www.youtube.com/watch?v=aLyRyNe5Ls0) not included in the video tutorials section that demonstrates how to register a domain on youtube which isn't currently linked on the Cadence page.
+Including that in the list would be a valuable addition for those setting up their environment and ramping up with Cadence/Workflow architecture for the first time.

 ## Explain how your workflow works in detail